Tibet (1912–1951): Society and culture

-Traditional Tibetan society consisted of a feudal class structure, which was one of the reasons the Chinese Communist Party claims that it had to liberate Tibet and reform its government.
+Traditional Tibetan society consisted of a feudal class structure, which was one of the reasons the Chinese Communist Party claims that it had to "liberate" Tibet and reform its government.

 Professor of Buddhist and Tibetan studies, Donald S. Lopez, stated that at the time:

 These institutional groups retained great power until 1959.

 The 13th Dalai Lama had reformed the pre-existing serf system in the first decade of the 20th century, and by 1950, slavery itself had probably ceased to exist in central Tibet, though perhaps persisted in certain border areas.
-Slavery did exist, for example, in places like the Chumbi Valley, though British observers like Charles Bell called it 'mild', and beggars (ragyabas) were endemic.
+Slavery did exist, for example, in places like the Chumbi Valley, and beggars (ragyabas) were endemic.
 The pre-Chinese social system, however, was rather complex.

 Estates (shiga), roughly similar to the English manorial system, were granted by the state and were hereditary, though revocable.
 As agricultural properties, they consisted of two kinds: land held by the nobility or monastic institutions (demesne land), and village land (tenement or villein land) held by the central government, though governed by district administrators.
 Demesne land consisted, on average, of one-half to three-quarters of an estate.
 Villein land belonged to the estates, but tenants normally exercised hereditary usufruct rights in exchange for fulfilling their corvée obligations.
 Tibetans outside the nobility and the monastic system were classified as serfs, but two types existed and functionally were comparable to tenant farmers.
 Agricultural serfs, or "small smoke" (düchung), were bound to work on estates as a corvée obligation (ula) but they had title to their own plots, owned private goods, were free to move about outside the periods required for their tribute labor, and were free of tax obligations.
 They could accrue wealth and on occasion became lenders to the estates themselves, and could sue the estate owners: village serfs (tralpa) were bound to their villages but only for tax and corvée purposes, such as road transport duties (ula), and were only obliged to pay taxes.
 Half of the village serfs were man-lease serfs (mi-bog), meaning that they had purchased their freedom.
 Estate owners exercised broad rights over attached serfs, and flight or a monastic life was the only venue of relief.
 Yet no mechanism existed to restore escaped serfs to their estates, and no means to enforce bondage existed, though the estate lord held the right to pursue and forcibly return them to the land.